Field work

 Janus — identity, rebuilt cloud-native

 A ground-up replacement for an Active Directory domain: modern SSO and directory (Authentik) plus authoritative DNS (PowerDNS), designed dual-site active-active on Kubernetes so identity survives the loss of either site.
-The migration is staged with rollback at every phase — because identity is the one system you don't get to break.
-Designed epic-first: eight tracked workstreams before a single manifest was applied.
+The migration is staged with rollback at every step — because identity is the one system you don't get to break.
+Designed plan-first: the full set of workstreams mapped before a single manifest was applied.

 PRJ-006 · live